Epilepsy in Dogs

 Tips for Living with an Epileptic Dog

 An epilepsy diagnosis can be startling, and even disheartening at first.
 However, it is really just one of many conditions that an animal can get, and in most cases, can be well managed over time.
 Dee and her husband journal almost everything, and have found little tricks to help Tucker: “When he has a seizure, we give him a little cup of ice cream!
 He focuses on the cup and it lessens the effects of the seizure.”
 They have even employed the cup of ice cream while getting groomed: “One of Tucker’s triggers is going to the groomer, so we discovered a mobile grooming van who can come right up to the house!
 He’s only groomed once or twice a year, and he licks ice cream the whole time to get through it.”

 Tucker’s triggers include fear and anxiety, or when he is very excited to play.
 “We had a party and he just wanted so badly to be a part of everything – and he had a seizure.
 We just try our best to manage it.”

-Here are a few tips for pet parents on how to cope with the disease, and will help manage your pet’s health better:
+Here are a few tips for pet parents on how to manage the disease, and keep your pet as happy and healthy as possible:

 - Cluster seizures (2 or more seizures lasting 30 seconds or longer within a 24-hour period) require veterinary attention ASAP.
-If your dog has cluster seizures or a seizure that lasts longer than five minutes, it is highly recommended to get them to the vet immediately.
+If your dog has cluster seizures or a seizure that lasts longer than five minutes, it is highly recommended to get them to the vet office immediately.

-- Avoid the mouth & muzzle: Keep your hands away from your dog’s mouth as she may bite!
+- During a seizure, avoid the mouth & muzzle: Keep your hands away from your dog’s mouth as he or she may bite unintentionally!
 Dogs cannot swallow their tongues, so there’s no need to put your hands in a dog’s mouth.

 - Get comfortable: Speak in a low, calm voice and try your best to make your dog comfortable (some pet parents put pillows around their dog).
-Remember to remove sharp-edges from your dog’s environment during a seizure to prevent self-injury as much as possible.
+Remember to remove sharp-edge objects from your dog’s environment during a seizure to prevent self-injury as much as possible.

-- Know your dog’s triggers: By keeping a journal of your dog’s seizures and sharing this with your vet, you can help to understand your dog’s disease.
+- Know your dog’s triggers: By keeping a journal of your dog’s seizures and sharing this with your vet, you can help to understand your dog’s disease more and more.
 For example, many pet parents like Dee notice that anxiety or fear plays a big part in their dog’s epileptic episodes.
-Food can also be a trigger –– a good rule of paw is to cut the salt!
-Don’t feed your dog any foods with excess sodium, as it is a common epileptic trigger.

 - Skip the pool: As Dee found out, dogs can have seizures in or by the pool.
 Because this can put them at risk for drowning, avoid bodies of water and swimming if your pup is epileptic.